The Finiteness Threshold Width of Lattice Polytopes: Finiteness threshold width and lifts of hollow polytopes

-In the rest of the paper we often use the expression ``$Q$ has finitely many lifts of bounded size''.
-What we precisely mean is: for every $n\in \N$ there are finitely many equivalence classes of lifts of $Q$ with size $n$.
-Accordingly, ``$Q$ has infinitely many lifts of bounded size'' means that there is a size $n\in \N$ for which there are infinitely many equivalence classes of lifts of $Q$.
+We say that ``$Q$ has finitely many lifts of bounded size'' if for every $n\in \N$ there are finitely many equivalence classes of lifts of $Q$ of size $n$.
+Accordingly, ``$Q$ has infinitely many lifts of bounded size'' means that there is an $n\in \N$ for which there are infinitely many equivalence classes of lifts of $Q$. \end{definition}

+\begin{remark} Saying that ``$Q\subset\R^{d-1}$ has infinitely many lifts of bounded size'' is equivalent to saying that ``there are infinitely many (equivalence classes of) lattice polytopes $P\subset\R^d$ of bounded size that have a lattice projection to $Q$''.
+The implication from right to left is trivial, and the implication from left to right follows from the fact that once $P$ is fixed there is a finite number of integer affine projections $P\to Q$ (an overestimate is $q^p$, where $p$ and $q$ are the numbers of lattice points in $P$ and $Q$, respectively; $q^{d+1}$ is also an upper bound, since an affine map is determined by the image of an affine basis). \end{remark}

-Theorem~\ref{theorem:same_width} relates the width of a polytope with the width of its lifts.
-For its proof, we need a couple of technical lemmas.
-In the first one we do not assume the polytope $Q$ to be a lattice polytope.
+Our interest on these concepts comes from the following fact: for all $d\ge 3$, $w^\infty(d)$ is \emph{at least} the maximum width of a lattice $(d-1)$-polytope $Q$ that admits infinitely many lifts of bounded size (see Corollary~\ref{coro:one_hollow_Q}).
+For its proof we need a couple of technical results about the dimension and the width of the lifts of a polytope.